sutta » dn » Dīgha Nikāya 22

 Sāmisaṁ vā adukkhamasukhaṁ vedanaṁ vedayamāno ‘sāmisaṁ adukkhamasukhaṁ vedanaṁ vedayāmī’ti pajānāti.

-When they feel a material neutral feeling, they know: ‘I feel a material neutral feeling.’
+When they feel a neutral feeling of the flesh, they know: ‘I feel a neutral feeling of the flesh.’

 Nirāmisaṁ vā adukkhamasukhaṁ vedanaṁ vedayamāno ‘nirāmisaṁ adukkhamasukhaṁ vedanaṁ vedayāmī’ti pajānāti.